 (NCBI-index: 987878)

-The Copper Underwing (Amphipyra pyramidea) is a fairly large owlet moth with a very specific drawing on the wings.
-The base color of the wing is dark brown with a black oval mark that is outlined in white.
-The ante-median line consists of a regular light brown zigzag line.
-The post-median line consists of small black curves with a lighter color just outside these curves.
-The Cupper Underwing is very similar to the Svensson’s Copper Underwing (Amphipyra berbera).
-The drawing on the wings is almost the same, but the Svensson’s Copper Underwing is usually slightly duller and less sharply marked.
-An important distinctive difference between the two can be seen on the underside of the hindwing.
-In the Copper Underwing, the partly copper-colored wing margin ends quite abruptly where it extends towards the wing base in the Svensson’s Copper Underwing.
-The flying period is in one generation from July to November and the wingspan is 40-52mm.
-Host plant: Oak, Birch, Hawthorn, Honeysuckle, and Privet.
+The Copper Underwing (Amphipyra pyramidea) is a reasonably large owlet moth with a particular drawing on the wings.
+The base colour of the wing is dark brown with a black oval mark that is outlined in white.
+The antemedian line consists of a regular light brown zigzag line.
+The post-median line consists of small black curves with a lighter colour just outside these curves.
+The Cupper Underwing is very similar to Svensson’s Copper Underwing (Amphipyra berbera).
+The drawing on the wings is almost the same, but Svensson’s Copper Underwing is usually slightly duller and less sharply marked.
+An essential, distinctive difference between the two can be seen on the underside of the hindwing.
+In the Copper Underwing, the partly copper-colored wing margin ends quite abruptly where it extends towards the wing base in Svensson’s Copper Underwing.
+The flying period spans one generation, from July to November, and the wingspan ranges from 40 to 52 mm.
+Host plant: Oak, Birch, Hawthorn, Honeysuckle, Privet.
 Dutch name: Piramidevlinder.
 Frisian name: Piramideflinter.

 Flying period: